George S. Myers

 George Sprague Myers (February 2, 1905 – November 4, 1985) was an American ichthyologist who spent most of his career at Stanford University.
 He served as the editor of Stanford Ichthyological Bulletin as well as president of the American Society of Ichthyologists and Herpetologists.
 Myers was also head of the Division of Fishes at the United States National Museum, and held a position as an ichthyologist for the United States Fish and Wildlife Service.
 He was also an advisor in fisheries and ichthyology to the Brazilian Government.

 He was a prolific writer of papers and books and is well known to aquarists as the man who first described numerous popular aquarium species such as the flame tetra (Hyphessobrycon flammeus), the black-winged hatchetfish (Carnegiella marthae), the ram cichlid (Microgeophagus ramirezi) and, most notably, the neon tetra.
 He also erected the genera Aphyosemion and Fundulopanchax, which include dozens of widely kept killifish species.
-He is perhaps best known to aquarists for his collaborations with William T. Innes who wrote the classic book Exotic Aquarium Fishes.
+He is perhaps best known to aquarists for his collaborations with William T. Innes who wrote the book Exotic Aquarium Fishes.
 Myers served as the scientific consultant for this seminal work in the aquarium literature and, after Innes retired, served as the editor for later editions.
 When Myers described the neon tetra in 1936, he named it Hyphessobrycon innesi in honor of Innes.
 The species was later moved to the genus Paracheirodon and is now known as Paracheirodon innesi.

 He was an ichthyologist with the 1938 Allan Hancock Pacific Expedition.
 He participated as a biologist in the U.S. Navy's 1947 Bikini Scientific Resurvey.

 Myers worked closely with fellow ichthyologist and Stanford Natural History Museum curator, Margaret Hamilton Storey.